-In honor of STC Chicago’s 60th Anniversary, Chapter Historian Bill Leavitt has written a detailed account of the chapter’s storied history.
+In honor of STC Chicago’s 60th Anniversary in 2015, Chapter Historian Bill Leavitt wrote a detailed account of the chapter’s storied history.
 Here is an excerpt:

 It is amazing to me that our chapter is now 60 years old.